Chronoblog/gatsby-theme-chronoblog/packages/gatsby-theme-chronoblog/README.md

 `borderWidth` - the width of the border of some elements of the site.
 It is recommended to use the value `2`, it is still possible `1` or `3`.
 The rest usually look very strange.

 `fonts` - the choice of fonts for sites.
 Just enter the name of the font.
-Value "inherit" in the `heading` means that in this case the headers will use the same font as for the `body`.
+Value *inherit* in the `heading` means that in this case the headers will use the same font as for the `body`.

 `chronoblogTheme` - you may have noticed this object throughout the file.
 This is done in order to add default values from the Chronoblog theme.